sxc2/w266-nlp-resumes/docs/README.md

 ### 4.2 Analysis against Baselines

-In general, Bi-Directional LSTM did well compared to the baseline models, with an average increase of 7% accuracy over TFIDF logistic regression across three predictor variables.
+In general, bi-directional LSTM did well compared to the baseline models, with an average increase of 7% accuracy over TFIDF logistic regression across three predictor variables.
 LSTM was the worst at predicting career switch as it underperformed baselines by a smidgen, accuracy decreased by 0.3% for both plain text and HTML.
 LSTM saw the best gains in predicting stay at job, accuracy increasing 23% over the baseline.

 Comparing results between plain text and HTML models, Naive Bayes performed worst in general and worse for HTML models.
 However, other models generally had comparable performance between the two types of data input (accuracies differed less than 0.5%) the only exception of predicting stay at job.
 Particularly notable is that HTML data worked the same or better for LSTM models across all three predictors.